-6 Moses said: this is the commanded to do so we can perceive the presence of YHWH.
+6 Moses said: this is the thing commanded by YHWH – do it so you can perceive the presence of YHWH.
 7 Moses said to Aaron: approach the altar, offer your offering of transgression and your burnt offering; make expiation for yourself and for the people.Leviticus 9

 We are about to watch the Cohanim, the priestly caste, in action.
 They dressed and acted so uniquely but we are not in tune with them.
 We are from the world of the microscope and telescope and cyberspace.
 They are baffled by human bodily functions and hadn’t a clue about bacteria or viruses or how disease spreads from one person to another.
 So through their offerings that turned into smoke, they would attempt to cast out the evils and invoke the divine presence.

 But what difference does it make if we know or are yet to discover greater truths about the workings of the secrets of atoms or the entire cosmos?
 Aren’t we all searching to connect to the positive forces around us and survive another day or another decade?
 Humans do not want to reach the moment that oblivion might suddenly wash over them…